govau/content-guide/_punctuation-grammar/eg-ie-etc-nb.md

 ### etc

-Use ‘and so on’ instead of ‘etc’ only when you really must, or restructure the sentence to say something like ‘Examples include a, b and c’, as the reader should not be left to guess what might or might not be on your list.
+Try to restructure the sentence so the user does not need to guess what may be missing.
+For example, 'We help people to improve their writing skills including grammar, spelling and research.

 ### nb